 - Marine Corps Association – For all who have earned and worn the eagle, globe, and anchor, the Marine Corps Association is the professional organization for all Marines—active duty, Reserve, retired, and veterans.
 The MCA understands and identifies with the sacrifices made and the services rendered to this great country.

-- Corps Band – Founded in 1798 by an Act of the United States Congress, “The President’s Own” United States Band is America’s oldest professional musical organization.
+- Corps Band – Founded in 1798 by an Act of Congress, “The President’s Own” Band is America’s oldest professional musical organization.
 Today, “The President’s Own” is celebrated for its role at the White House and its dynamic public performances.
-“The President’s Own” encompasses the United States Band, Chamber Orchestra, and Chamber Ensembles, and performs regularly at the White House and for more than 500 public performances across the nation each year.
+“The President’s Own” encompasses the Band, Chamber Orchestra, and Chamber Ensembles, and performs regularly at the White House and for more than 500 public performances across the nation each year.

-The United States Constitution provided the legal basis for a seaborne military force by giving Congress the power “to provide and maintain a navy.”
+The Constitution provided the legal basis for a seaborne force by giving Congress the power “to provide and maintain a navy.”
 In 1974, Congress passed the Naval Act of 179 which order the construction and manning of six frigate ships.

 The U.S. Navy came into international prominence in the 20th century, especially during the second World War.
-Operating in both the European and Pacific waters, this branch of the military was a part of the conflict from the onset of American military involvement from the attack on Pearl Harbor to Japan’s official surrender aboard the USS Missouri.
+Operating in both the European and Pacific waters, this branch of the armed forces was a part of the conflict from the onset of American involvement from the attack on Pearl Harbor to Japan’s official surrender aboard the USS Missouri.

 The Navy played a key role in the Cold War, where it evolved into a nuclear deterrent and crisis response force while preparing for a possible global war with the Soviet Union.